Not in the mood to read? Here’s an “Audio-Visual” story I’m working on. Images are “placeholders”, but the story, voiceover, and effects are mine.

 Desiree decided to take the “tour”.
 She drove her BMW up the coast and headed inland towards the dry desolate looking mountains.
 It seemed like a very long drive, hours and hours.
 Finally, down a long dirt road, she saw ahead, a compound.
 Looking like an old military camp, she noted people milling about, doing repairs.
 She parked at the end of the drive and got out of her car.
 A tall dark haired familiar looking man looked in her direction, waving her over.
 She walked towards him.
 As she got nearer, she noticed that this was the man on the cover of the pamphlet.
 The man introduced himself as Chino, reaching out his hand to hers.
 He gently pulled her in for a hug, whispering “welcome”, softly into her ear.
 She smiled.
 She told him she was there to take a look at the Lifestyle.
 He invited her into the building where there was a simple set up of rustic furnishings.
 He guided her to a small wicker couch and sat down right next to her.
 He was wore jeans and a loose fitting shirt.
 His scent was masculine and deep.
 He pressed his knee against hers.
 She felt chemistry.
 He was a powerful man.
 She liked him.
 He put his arm around her, holding her close.
 He told her he knew she was searching.
 He knew she needed shelter and love.
 She had to look no further.
 She smiled, and felt his lips kiss her neck.
 She pulled away.
 He looked her in the eyes, and told her she was welcome here.
 There would be no charge for her.
 She thought to herself, this was it.
 He got up and took her hand.
 He lead her down a long hall towards a small room.
 Through the tiny window, enough natural light streamed in to see a clean and simple setup.
 A single bed, sink and toilet.
 He told her this would be her personal quarters.
 The rest of the place was shared.
 He told her he felt the connection too.
 She smiled.
 It was her moment.
 A culmination of her life’s choices.
 This was it.
 She had her exit plan.

 Ever since he could remember, women had fawned over him.
-As he grew up, all of the schoolgirls liked him.
 He was a real head turner, and he knew it.
 The ladies loved him, and he loved them back.
 Again, and again.
 And, again.
 Years passed.
 He fancied himself a player for life.
 Love ’em, and leave ’em was his motto.
 Even if it meant shacking up with one, while managing a few on the side.
 Sure it became work, but he preferred to consider it a “lifestyle”.
 A few more years passed, and eventually, juggling so many women began to consume him.
 It became a full-time job.
 So much so, that his actual career as a science lab manager went into a downward spiral.
-He wound up with a menial job at a pet store, where he got fired for trying to seduce a customer by putting a snake inside her blouse.
-Fortunately, he was still living with a clueless “girlfriend”, and she was all to happy to support him, since it gave her some sort of sick sense of self-control.
+He wound up with a menial position at a pet store, where he got fired for trying to seduce a customer by putting a snake inside her blouse.
+Fortunately, he was still living with a clueless “girlfriend”, and she was all too happy to support him, since it gave her a sick sense of self-control.
 Self-control was the very thing he lacked.
 Not long after he lost his job, she came home from work one day to find him in bed with a wealthy elderly neighbor.
 Needless to say, she kicked him out immediately.
 He vanished without a trace.

 These days, you can find him lurking around Trader Joes parking lots.
 Wearing a fitted t-shirt and jeans, pretending to be on his phone, he looks slightly lost and confused.
-As soon as he sees a single lady headed to her car with grocery bags, he shifts into high gear.
-Giving her his “intense” stare, he heads over towards her with a studied swagger.
-With hungry eyes, and a slight smile, he pauses, then says, “excuse me, but you are so beautiful, I just had to tell you.”
+But as soon as he sees a single lady headed to her car with grocery bags, he shifts into high gear, and heads towards her with a studied swagger.
+Giving her his hungry eyes, and a slight smile, he pauses, then says, “excuse me, but you are so beautiful, I just had to tell you.”
 Usually, the woman swiftly slides into the vehicle, and backs out at high speed.
 But, occasionally he has a lucky day, and she pauses long enough for him to engage her further.
 He runs his fingers through his albeit thinning hair, like he’s seen men in cologne ads do.
 He’s still got it.
 Trader Joe’s parking lot has been good to him.
 There are lots of single ladies. and they definitely have food and a car.
 Soon, he might need to find a new location.
 He’s considering Home Goods or TJMax.

 Philadelphia.
 Circa 1989.
 Mid-January.
 Massive mounds of filthy, encrusted snow lined the slick streets.
 The air was numbingly cold.
 Valerie wished she had worn an extra pair of socks.
 Her feet were starting to feel the burn of the cold by now.
 Heading into the frigid wind, she pushed her thick scarf up over her mouth and nose, with an awkward mittened hand.
 Her eyes watered, and her nose was starting to run.
 Miserable.
 It was miserable.
 The depths of an East coast winter.
 The aftermath of the holidays.
 Dead and cold.
 Bitter and cruel.
 Monotone and lifeless.